inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 The record is in charge of:

-- define the structural schema that data is validated against (using JSONSchemas).
+- defining the structural schema that data is validated against (using JSONSchemas).
-- define search index routing and indexing behaviour.
+- defining search index routing and indexing behaviour.
 - managing the life-cycle of an associated persistent identifier.
 - data versioning
 - state management